Invention & Innovation in the Alps

 Recommended For: All majors are welcomed in this program.
 This program will provide both Learning Community and Learning Perspective credit in the General Education Program (pending final approval).
 Students of Physics, Engineering, Chemistry, Music and Music Education may find this program particularly beneficial.

-Physics 305 (LP TBD): History of Physics & Engineering in Central Europe (Taught by Dr. J. Dyer)
+Physics 305 (PH): History of Physics & Engineering in Central Europe (Taught by Dr. J. Dyer)

-Music 304 (LP TBD): The Science of Musical Culture (Taught by Dr. S. Keehn)
+Music 304 (PP): The Science of Musical Culture (Taught by Dr. S. Keehn)

 Students who participate in this program must enroll for both courses during the Spring Term of 2017 in order to travel with the program to Europe.